IBM-Bluemix-Docs/containers/cs_troubleshoot.md

   ```
   {: pre}

-6. Check the logs for your Ingress controller.
+6. Check the logs for your application load balancer.
     1. Retrieve the ID of the Ingress pods that are running in your cluster.

       ```